AndreasPizsa/grunt-jsonselect/README.md

 ## Parameters
 ### item
 A CSS selector that selects the items you want to extract.

+### itemFilter
+An optional filter function that takes an extracted `item` and returns true if the item should be written or false if not.

 ### filename
 An item selector that defines the filename for an item.